-2. PARTICIPATION: The KLOT will have 5, one day events.
+2. PARTICIPATION: The KLOT will have 7, one day events.
 Entry fee for each event is $120 per team which includes Big Bass.
 Each team may weigh one Big Bass per event to count towards the Big Fish pot.
 Participation is open to anyone of any age.
-Membership fees are $25 per person per calendar year.
+There are NO Membership or Late fees.
 You may substitute twice during a year.
 After that, you must fish by yourself or start a new team.
 You have until the start of the third tournament to declare a new partner & still retain any previously acquired points.
 Each Team may purchase no more than one event, towards qualifying for the Classic.
 The purchased event MUST be paid for, before the start of the last regular season qualifying event.

-3. REGISTRATION: Take-off will be in order of entries received.
+3. REGISTRATION: Previous year Points Champions shall be Boat #1 the entire following year.
+Previous Classic Champions shall be Boat #2 the entire following year.
+Boats 3-10 shall be assigned to sponsor boats each year.
+For all other entries, take-off will be in order of entries received.
 Entries may be sent in beginning January 1st.
 Registration on morning of event will begin 2 hours before safe light.
 Both members MUST completely fill out & sign an entry form for every event.
 Your entry fee is NON-REFUNDABLE.

 5. SAFETY: Safe boating must be observed at all times.
 Each contestant is required to wear a fastened, U.S. Coast Guard approved, P.F.D. anytime the boat is up on “plane” from the morning launching of the boat until loading the boat after the event.
+NO OTHER FORM OF LIFE JACKET IS ACCEPTABLE.
 At the discretion of the tournament director tournament days may be shortened, postponed or canceled due to unsafe weather or water conditions.
 In the event of an emergency, contestants should call 911 immediately & then notify the tournament director.

 7. BOAT OPERATION: During tournament hours contestants may not obtain or receive assistance from non-competitors, follow a non-competitor's boat or participate in the practice of "hole sitting" or the placing of markers by anyone.
 The use of mobile communication devices, including, but not limited to CBs, marine radios, cell phones, two way radios, etc., during tournament hours is strictly prohibited except in an emergency (severe weather, etc.).
 All boats must be equipped with some type of “ignition shut off device” & it must be attached to the boat driver’s body anytime the boat is up on “plane”.